cloudalchemy/ansible-prometheus/README.md

 Have a look at the [defaults/main.yml](defaults/main.yml) for variables that can be overridden.

-Use the variable prometheus_custom_config_path to provide your own prometheus.yml configuration.
-This is useful when you want to discard the default configuration provided by this Ansible role.
-The role first looks for the file prometheus.yml.j2 file in provided path.
-If not found, the role uses the default configuration.
+Use the variable `prometheus_config_file` to provide your own prometheus.yml configuration in form of ansible template.
+This variable can be passed in form of file name or path to this file.

 ## Example